Johannes Kleske

 Symptom: Organizations internalize the feeling that they are hopelessly lagging behind, which reduces rather than increases the willingness to change.

-If the distance to the supposed future is perceived as unbridgeable, a vicious circle of collective self-depreciation arises: the motivation to even take the first step decreases.
+A seemingly unbridgeable gap to the supposed future can create a vicious circle of collective self-deprecation: you lose the motivation to take the first step at all.

-My approach in impulses and workshops addresses precisely this problem through a two-sided strategy: on the one hand, I bring the future topic closer out of the gray fog of the incomprehensible through transparent explanations of mechanisms and backgrounds.
-On the other hand, I bring the organization closer to the issues of the future through concrete options for action and initial feasible steps.
-This two-way approach transforms paralyzing self-deprecation into productive action competence.
+My approach in impulses and workshops works from both sides.
+I bring the topic of the future closer through transparent explanations of mechanisms and backgrounds.
+And I bring the organization closer to the issues of the future through concrete options for action and the first feasible steps.

 3. An Alternative Approach: Developing Futures Literacy

-But this is precisely where the turning point lies: if we understand that the future is not a predetermined fate that befalls us, but a space of possible developments that we can help shape, our perspective changes fundamentally.
-A productive approach sees the future not as a threat, but as a creative space with concrete possibilities for action, especially in uncertain times.
+But this is precisely where the turning point lies: when we understand that the future is not a predetermined fate that befalls us but a space that we can help shape, our perspective changes.
+The future becomes a creative space with concrete possibilities for action, especially in uncertain times.

 Press releases say nothing about the future and a lot about the issuing company.